 Nitaqat-linked non-compliance Saudization classification downgrade; visa and work permit services suspended

 GOSI compliance feeds directly into Nitaqat status.
-A company with unregistered Saudi employees or unpaid contributions can find its Saudization score damaged, which restricts its ability to sponsor expatriate work visas.
+Unregistered employees or unpaid contributions damage the Saudization score — and a damaged score restricts expatriate visa sponsorship.

 First, confirm which of your Saudi employees fall under the new system (hired after July 3, 2024 with no prior GOSI contribution history).
-These are the employees whose rates are changing.
+These are the employees whose rates change each July.

 Third, check the contributory salary for each affected employee to confirm it includes only basic salary and housing allowance, and does not exceed SAR 45,000.

-Fourth, verify that SANED and Occupational Hazards are being calculated separately and have not been rolled into a single combined rate by mistake.
+Fourth, verify that SANED and occupational hazards are being calculated separately and have not been rolled into the pension rate by mistake.

-The July 2028 endpoint, when rates reach 11.75% (employee) and 13.75% (employer) for new-system employees, is worth building into payroll budget projections now rather than adjusting year by year.
+The July 2028 endpoint, when the pension branch reaches 11% on each side (an all-in 11.75% employee and 13.75% employer), is worth building into payroll budget projections now rather than adjusting year by year.

-Managing GOSI compliance across a Saudi workforce means maintaining separate rate schedules for two employee groups, updated annually through 2028.
-Silberson’s payroll and HR compliance team handles that setup and the annual rate updates for foreign employers operating in the Kingdom.
-Contact us to review your current payroll structure.
+GOSI compliance for a Saudi workforce means two separate rate schedules that need updating every July through 2028.
+Silberson’s payroll and HR compliance team handles that classification, the annual rate updates, and the filing for foreign employers in the Kingdom.
+Contact us to review your payroll structure.

 What is GOSI and who must register?